tejasvi8686/Responsive-App-Landing-Page-Design/README.md

 ---
 # ⭐DO NOT FORGET TO STAR THIS REPO⭐
 ---

+## 📑 Introduction

+Built with the latest Next.js and TypeScript, this project replicates Zoom, a widely used video conferencing tool.
+It enables users to securely log in, create meetings and access various meeting functionalities such as recording, screen sharing, and managing participants.

+## 💻 Technologies Used
+- Next.js
+- TypeScript
+- shadcn
+- Tailwind CSS
+- Farmer Motion

+## ✨ Features
+👉 Dark Mode: Implemented Dark Mode Features.

+👉 Responsive Design: Optimized for all devices.

+👉 Animation: with Farmer Motion.

 ## ScreenShot of the Website:

 <img src="https://github.com/tejasvi8686/Responsive-App-Landing-Page-Design/blob/main/screenshots/11.png" width=100% height=100%/> <img src="https://github.com/tejasvi8686/Responsive-App-Landing-Page-Design/blob/main/screenshots/12.png" width=100% height=100%/>